UberClifford/BepiPred3.0-Predictor/README.md

 We also provide BepiPred-3.0 is also provided as a [web service](https://services.healthtech.dtu.dk/service.php?BepiPred-3.0)
 ## Usage
 ### Set up
 The dependencies for the BepiPred-3.0 are listed in requirements.txt.
 These dependencies can be installed with pip.
-We used a python version 3.8.8.
+We used the python version 3.8.8.
 Other python versions may or may not be compatable with the packages listed in requirements.txt.
 It is recommended that you install the dependencies in a virtual environment.
 ```bash
 $ pip3 install -r requirements.txt
 ```